facebook/fresco/docs/01-rounded-corners-and-circles.md

 ```

 The one exception to this is that the `RoundingMethod` cannot be changed when changing dynamically.
 Attempting to do so will throw an `IllegalStateException.`

+### Caveats

+There are some limitations when `BITMAP_ONLY` (the default) mode is used:

+- Not all image branches are rounded.
+Only the placeholder and the actual image are rounded.
+We are in the process of adding support for rounding backgrounds.
+- Animations are not rounded.
+- Due to a limitation of Android's `BitmapShader`, if the image doesn't fully cover the view, isntead of drawing nothing, edges are repeated.
+One workaround is to use a different scale type (e.g. centerCrop) that ensures that the whole view is covered.

+The `OVERLAY_COLOR` mode doesn't have the aforementioned limitations, but since it simulates rounded corners by overlying a solid color over the image, this only looks good if the background under the view is static and of the same color.

+Drawee internally has an implementation for `CLIPPING` mode, but this mode has been disabled and not exposed as some `Canvas` implementation do not support path clipping.
+Furthermore, canvas clipping doesn't support antialiasing which makes the rounded edges very pixelated.

+Finally, all of those issues could be avoided by using a temporary bitmap, but this imposes a significant memory overhead and has not been supported because of that.

+As explained above, there is no really good solution for rounding corners on Android and one has to choose between the aforementioned trade-offs.